Piotrek3k/AirportTravelAdvisor/docs/API_Documentation.md

 ## Description

 Implementation of airport travel system.
 System lists available flights between two airports in order of cost or time by using Yen's K-Shortest Paths algorithm.
+User specifies the criteria as 0 is for the cheapest travel route and 1 is for the fastest travel route.

 ## Technical requirements